Two Loan Agreements were Signed to Help Finance Projects in Oman

 The project includes the following main components:

-Each of the two loans will carry interest at 2.5% per annum, and will be repayable over 30 years.
-The grace period for the first loan will be 5 years, while that for the second loan will be 6 years.
+Each of the two loans will carry interest at 2.5% per annum, and will be repayable over 30 years including a 6 year grace period for the first loan, and 5 year grace period for the second loan.

-With the signing of these two loans the Arab Fundís total contribution to financing projects in the Sultanate of Oman now amounts to KD 481.5 Million.
+With the signing of these two loans, the Arab Fund’s total contribution to financing projects in the Sultanate of Oman now amounts to KD 711.5 Million.